 My biggest advice for this is to get a great book on identifying wild edibles in your area.
 Get one that is easily carried in your backpack and focuses on your area.

 This can be a fun skill to learn but use extreme caution when locating and eating wild edibles.
 Make absolutely certain that the plant you are collecting is the exact plant you see in your book.
-Get a book with clear, colorful and large pictures so you can compare them.
+Get a book with clear, colorful, and large pictures so you can compare them.

 Some of the plants you find can also have medicinal qualities as well so finding a good book on medicinal plants is also recommended.

-This skill can come in handy when fishing and hunting is slow or not an option.
+This skill can come in handy when fishing and hunting are slow or not an option.
 It is unlikely foraging on wild edible plants can sustain you long term, but it may just keep you alive long enough to get out of danger.